Bottega Veneta Issue 03: Honey Dijon x Stefano Pilati

 Cities, like brands, are steeped in mythology – and Berlin’s has evolved dramatically in the 21st century.
 Known as a haven for hedonists and individualism, the once “poor but sexy” city has in the last decade attracted real estate and tech start-up capital – and luxury fashion houses – with the same “anything goes” attitude that drew in the artistic avant-garde after the fall of the Wall.
 When creatives turn a city into a “capital of culture,” financial capital is never far behind.

-Bottega Veneta, which showcased their Salon 02 at Berghain in April, is one brand fascinated with the Berlin mythos.
+Bottega Veneta, which showcased its Salon 02 at Berghain in April, is one brand fascinated with the Berlin mythos.
 Four months prior to the presentation – which cast local luminaries to model the AW21 collection in the German capital – the label turned heads with another unconventional gesture: they deleted their Instagram, Facebook, and Twitter accounts.
 After escaping the hamster wheel of social media, Bottega Veneta went DIY, releasing photographs, videos, and art in the form of a digital zine.
 It’s a “fuck it, we’re going offline moment” that’s easy to understand for anyone who has ever said, “fuck it, I’m moving to Berlin.”

 Dropped this week, Issue 03 of the Bottega Veneta journal includes two well-known adoptive Berliners: DJ-producer Honey Dijon and designer Stefano Pilati.
 In honor of the release, we chatted with Dijon about the enduring appeal of the city she calls home.

 People who have relocated to Berlin typically use the word “freedom” when they are asked about what drew them to the city.
 In what ways have the freedoms of the city shaped you and your creative practice?